frederikvig/nyum/_recipes/adobo-chicken.md

 ---

-> Place a medium pan on medium heat and add oil, once the oil is hot put the marinated chicken and brown.
+> Place a large pan on medium heat and add oil, once the oil is hot put the marinated chicken and brown.

 ---